bradleymackey/advent.of.code/README.md

 > Expectation: `people.filter { case .man(age: 30) }`
 >
 > Reality: `people.filter { if case .man(age: 30) = $0 { return true } else { return false } }`

+- Xcode doesn't work as well with Swift packages as it does with Xcode projects.